Lightnet/rusthttpgunjs/README.md

  * Simple http and websocket (simple test)
  * Building Gunjs Database rust to gunrs library.
  * Learning rust language

-## Notes:
- * This is work space area folder.
- * File sizes may vary if http, websocket and other packages to support web.
- * gunrs (gunjs) work in progress.
- * Testing which build app is compact or friendly.
- * Files and Websocket has not build for gunjs yet.

 ## Information:
   Just a prototype to develop gun database rust server for gunjs database setup.
 Testing different type of server package and ease of use and understand the rust language code.